NYPL/discovery-sandbox/README.md

 `SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the SearchResults page

 Specifying `no-onsite-edd` as a feature will ensure that the discovery api returns all onsite items as eddRequestable: false.
+Specifying `parallels` as a feature will enable interleaving of Bib fields with parallel fields.